DavGifford/CSS-Frameworks/README.md

 ## Installation

 ### SCSS Installation

 On the top bar, click "Terminal" > "New" and type " npm install -g sass" in the command terminal.
 This will install SASS.

 Next, type "sass --version" to make sure SASS has been installed properly.

-Now you can compile your Sass code to CSS using the sass command sass input.scss output.css You can also use the --watch flag sass --watch input.scss output.css
+Now, normally you can compile your Sass code to CSS using the sass command sass input.scss output.css You can also use the --watch flag sass --watch input.scss output.css.

+However for this project we will be using Gulp to compile everything for us in to our CSS file.

 ** Keep your terminal open **

 ### Gulp Installation

-To start type "npm install --global gulp-cli"
+To start type "npm install --global gulp-cli" to make sure Gulp is running locally and works in the command line.

+To compile the scss code to the linked css stylesheet simply type gulp in the command line to make this happen.

+If there is an issue running gulp, the command npm run gulp can be used instead to run the gulp script.

 ## Usage and customization Instructions